Adventure Bike Rider Festival 2018 In Association with Bridgestone Battlax A41

 Ducati will be on site with over 35 bikes for you to try out both off-road and on road.
 The company are also sending over a crack riding and instruction team from Italy for the event.
 That’s a big commitment and undertaking.

-Ducati will be setting up their own off-road circuit at the festival site and the road rides will explore the excellent tarmac to be found in the Oxford/Warwickshire/Northants countryside surrounding the festival site.
+Ducati will be setting up their own off-road circuit at the festival site and the road rides will explore the excellent tarmac to be found in the Oxford/Warwickshire/Northants countryside surrounding the Adventure Bike Rider Festival site.
 You can book your off-road and on road test rides at the Ducati stand.

 Test bikes include the Multistrada Enduro for the off-road course, and the Multistrada 950 and Multistrada 1260 for on road.